microsoft/react-native-code-push/docs/setup-android.md

 In order to accommodate as many developer preferences as possible, the CodePush plugin supports Android installation via two mechanisms:

 1. [**RNPM**](#plugin-installation-android---rnpm) - [React Native Package Manager (RNPM)](https://github.com/rnpm/rnpm) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
 If you're already using it, or you want to use it, then we recommend this approach.
+*Note: This approach is deprecated for React Native version 0.60 and above.
+Please use manual approach.*

 2. [**"Manual"**](#plugin-installation-android---manual) - If you don't want to depend on any additional tools or are fine with a few extra installation steps (it's a one-time thing), then go with this approach.

-*Note: Due to a code change from the React Native repository, if your installed React Native version ranges from 0.29 to 0.32, we recommend following the manual steps to set up correctly. *
+*Note: Due to a code change from the React Native repository, if your installed React Native version ranges from 0.29 to 0.32, we recommend following the manual steps to set up correctly.*

 #### Plugin Installation (Android - RNPM)